Vivid-Vortex/Misc/CommandsAndShortcuts/Microsoft/Windows/WindowsCommandAndShortcuts.md

 - Right-Click Menu - shift + f10
 - Open Windows Terminal from File Explorer - type wt in the terminal url bar
 - Open command prompt from File Explorer - type cmd in the terminal url bar
-- Open power shell from File Explorer - type pwsh in the terminal url bar
+- Open powershell from File Explorer - type pwsh in the terminal url bar
 - Open WSL terminal from File Explorer - type wsl in the terminal url bar